langchain-ai/langchain/docs/modules/document_loaders.rst

 The following sections of documentation are provided:

-- `Getting Started <./document_loaders/getting_started.html>`_: An overview of all the functionality LangChain provides for loading documents.

 - `Key Concepts <./document_loaders/key_concepts.html>`_: A conceptual guide going over the various concepts related to loading documents.

 - `How-To Guides <./document_loaders/how_to_guides.html>`_: A collection of how-to guides.
 These highlight different types of loaders.